DavidBert/OMDI_JO2024/docs/Introduction_git_github.md

 ##### 7. Create a Pull Request

 1. Go to your repository on GitHub.
-2. You should see a prompt to create a merge request for your recently pushed branch.
+2. You should see a prompt to create a pull request for your recently pushed branch.
 Click on it.
-3. Fill in the details of your merge request, describing the new zodiac sign feature.
+3. Fill in the details of your pull request, describing the new zodiac sign feature.
-4. Assign team members to review your merge request.
+4. Assign team members to review your pull request.

 #### For Other Team Members (Reviewers):

 ##### Reviewing the Pull Request

 1. Go to the repository on GitHub and navigate to the Pull Requests tab.
-2. Click on the merge request for the zodiac sign feature.
+2. Click on the pull request for the zodiac sign feature.
 3. Review the changes:
    - Check the code for correctness and style.
    - Consider how this feature integrates with the existing codebase.